shruti-0208/SHELTERRA/README.md

 Enter Input -> fill the form

-(!!Predict output will show error : "Failed to process Prediction" => if sensors are not connected!!)
+(‼️Predict output will show error : "Failed to process Prediction" => if sensors are not connected‼️)

 ![Screenshot 2025-03-09 091817](https://github.com/user-attachments/assets/09b19db6-a428-4137-bdbd-e060325131c7)